Pennsylvania Foster Care

 Because all children – including teens – need stability and love to grow and thrive.

-We administer foster care through our Philadelphia and York offices.
-Click a button below to learn more from the office closest to you.
+We currently administer all Pennsylvania foster care through our Philadelphia.
+Click the “Philly Info” button below to learn more.

 Statewide, more than 25,000 children and teens need temporary, out-of-home placement each year.
 Philadelphia County accounts for nearly 8,000.